qaalabs/DE5M6/docs/day4/sprint1.md

 ---

-## 🚀 Quick Wins (1-2 points)
+## Quick Wins (1-2 points)

 ### Dashboard Design (2 points)
-**Story:** As a Data Engineer, I want to design a monitoring dashboard so that stakeholders can see pipeline health at a glance.
+!!! abstract "As a Data Engineer, I want to design a monitoring dashboard so that stakeholders can see pipeline health at a glance."

 **Key Tasks:**

 - Design dashboard layout and key metrics
 - Identify target audience and their needs
 - Create wireframes or mockups